jakewvincent/mkdnflow.nvim/README.md

 * Create an anchor link if the visual selection starts with `#`
 * 🆕 Tag visually selected spans of text (mapped to `<M-CR>` in visual mode) using the style specified in the [Pandoc `bracketed_spans` extension](https://pandoc.org/MANUAL.html#extension-bracketed_spans) (ID must be assigned with the ID selector—i.e. `#`): `[This is a span]{#important-span}`.
 * Create a web link if what's under the cursor is a URL (and move the cursor to enter the link name)
-* `ya` on a heading (🆕 or bracketed span) to add a formatted anchor link for the heading to the default register (ready to paste in the current window)
+* `yaa` ("yank as anchor link"; formerly `ya`) on a heading or bracketed span to add a formatted anchor link for the heading to the default register (ready to paste in the current window)
     * `yfa` to do the same, but adding the absolute path of the file before the anchor (for pasting in another buffer)
 * Customize how link sources are generated from text using a custom explicit transformation function
     * Adding the following to your setup would result in a link that looks like the following: `[Some text the link was created from](sometextthelinkwascreatedfrom.md)`